Faculty of Medical Sciences, Newcastle University

 The project targets commercialisation of research in four key areas: Stem Cells and Regenerative Medicine; Ageing and Health; Molecular Engineering; and Energy and the Environment.

-The Trust and the Faculty have formed a strategic partnership – Newcastle Biomedicine – which benefits from key synergies between the two organisations, acting essentially as an Academic Health Science Allegiance.
+The Trust and the Faculty have formed a strategic partnership – Newcastle Academic Health Partners – which benefits from key synergies between the two organisations, acting essentially as an Academic Health Science Allegiance.
 This is overseen by an Executive which includes the Chief Executive, Medical Director, Chief Operating Officer, R&D Director, Faculty Pro Vice Chancellor and Dean of Clinical Medicine.
 It is responsible for the continuing development of the NIHR Biomedical Research Centre and has a Joint Research Executive, Joint Business Executive and Joint Education Executive.
 There is also a Joint Research Office and state-of-the-art Clinical Research Platforms.
-For further information click here.